Gotti (2018 film): Plot

-Dying of brain cancer, Dellacroce informs Gotti of Castellano's plans to reorganize the Gambino family and disband Gotti's crew due to his insubordination and helps him secure the approval of the Five Families to eliminate Castellano, who fails to attend Dellacroce's funeral two days after his death on December 2.
-On December 16, Castellano and his bodyguard Thomas Bilotti are gunned down outside Sparks Steak House in midtown Manhattan, and Gotti takes over the Gambino family, becoming "the real-life Godfather".
+Suffering from brain cancer, Dellacroce informs Gotti of Castellano's plans to reorganize the Gambino family and disband Gotti's crew due to his insubordination and helps him secure the approval of the Five Families to eliminate Castellano, who fails to attend Dellacroce's funeral two days after his death on December 2.
+Castellano and his bodyguard Thomas Bilotti are gunned down outside Sparks Steak House in midtown Manhattan on December 16.
+Gotti subsequently takes over the Gambino family, becoming "the real-life Godfather".
 Rival boss Vincent "The Chin" Gigante of the Genovese crime family plots with Casso to eliminate him, and on April 13, 1986, DeCicco is killed by a car bomb that Ruggiero believes was meant for Gotti.
 Casso survives an unsanctioned hit, tracking down and torturing the hitman, James Hydell, into revealing he was sent by Ruggiero.
 Gotti reconciles with Gigante before excommunicating Ruggiero from the family to shield him from further retribution.

-Escaping prosecution for the third time in 1987, Gotti is nicknamed "the Teflon Don" for being untouchable by the law.
+After escaping prosecution for the third time in 1987, Gotti is nicknamed "the Teflon Don".
 Junior is inducted into the Gambino family on Christmas Eve 1988 and marries his wife Kim in April 1990, while Ruggiero dies from terminal lung cancer in December 1989.
-On trial in 1992 for the fourth time, Gotti is charged with organizing Castellano's murder; underboss Salvatore "Sammy the Bull" Gravano testifies against him, and this time, Gotti is convicted and sentenced to life imprisonment without parole.
+On trial in 1992 for the fourth time, Gotti is charged with organizing Castellano's murder.
+Underboss Salvatore "Sammy the Bull" Gravano testifies against him, and this time, Gotti is convicted and sentenced to life imprisonment without parole.
 Junior assumes control as rivals target the organization and several family members are killed, and is himself taken into custody on January 21, 1998.
 On February 5, 1999, he visits his now-ailing father at the United States Medical Center for Federal Prisoners in Springfield, Missouri, to inform him that he is considering a plea bargain.

-After Gotti dies on June 10, 2002 from throat cancer, Junior chooses to abandon his criminal life for his own family's sake, and after five trials, he is finally released from prison in December 2009.
+Following Gotti's death on June 10, 2002 from throat cancer, Junior chooses to abandon his criminal life for his own family's sake.
+After five trials, he is finally released from prison in December 2009.